Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Results and Discussion

-Next we evaluate different exchange-correlation functionals and study the band structure dependency on the degree structural optimization.
+Next, to evaluate different exchange-correlation functionals we study the band structure dependency on the degree structural optimization.
 As summarized in Table \ref{TAB_Ba122_results}, the PBE exchange-correlation functional always exagerates the local magnetic moments on Fe atoms, and the magnetic moment remains relatively unchanged with respect to the structural optimizations.
-However, it should be noted that the PBE exchange-correlation functional yields crystal structures much closer to experiment, and the $z_{\mathrm{As}}$ parameters are significantly different using PBE and using LDA.
-PBE also yields a large magnetic moment change upon $z_{\rm AS}$ optimization when the LDA crystal structure is used; see Table \ref{TAB_FLAPW_PAW_CMP} data in parentheses.
-It was also observed that a full optimization of both lattice parameters and $z_{\mathrm{As}}$ within LDA fails to yield a SDW-AFM ground state (in fact, it does not show any magnetic instability after full optimization) due to the fact that LDA underestimates bond lengths/lattice constants while this system is too delicate to allow such underestimation.
-PBE overestimates both parameters, obtaining the correct ground state of the system under full optimization due to an error cancellation.
-Nevertheless, both exchange-correlation functionals underestimate the $c$-axis in both the NM and SDW-AFM states, indicating an incompleteness of LDA and GGA exchange-correlation functionals.
+However, the PBE exchange-correlation functional yields crystal structures much closer to experiment, and the $z_{\mathrm{As}}$ parameters are significantly different using PBE and using LDA.
+PBE also yields a large magnetic moment change when the partially-optimized LDA structure ($z_{\mathrm{As}}$ optimized with LDA but lattice constants fixed at experimental values) is used; see Table \ref{TAB_FLAPW_PAW_CMP} data in parentheses.
+It was also observed that a full optimization of both lattice parameters and $z_{\mathrm{As}}$ within LDA fails to yield a SDW-AFM ground state (in fact, it does not show any magnetic instability after full optimization) due to the fact that LDA underestimates bond lengths and lattice constants while this system is too delicate to allow such underestimation.
+Mazin {\it et al.} have observed similar results, that LDA will sometimes miss the SDW-AFM ground state.
+PBE overestimates both bond lengths and lattice constants, obtaining the correct ground state of the system under full optimization due to an error cancellation.
+Both exchange-correlation functionals underestimate the $c$-axis in both the NM and SDW-AFM states, indicating an incompleteness of LDA and GGA exchange-correlation functionals.
 Since the local magnetic moment of Fe atoms depends strongly on $z_{\mathrm{As}}$ parameters, as shown in previous studies and in this work, we conclude that for the magnetic properties, neither LDA nor PBE is capable of describing the subtleness of this particular system; but PBE correctly describes the ground state of the system under full optimization.